-Registration is open for our online workshop on documentary film and global justice, an inspiring annual event co-organised by T.M.C.
-Asser Instituut, VU Amsterdam & the Movies that Matter Festival.
-The workshop will take place online on 22-23 April 2021.
-Sign up here to save your online seat.
+Registration is open for our workshop on documentary film and global justice, an inspiring annual event co-organised by T.M.C.
+Asser Instituut, VU Amsterdam and the Movies that Matter Festival.
+The workshop will take place on 13 and 14 April 2022 in The Hague.

 Documentary film is a very powerful medium in the field of global justice.
 It can document human rights violations, uncover abuses of power, communicate a strong message of solidarity and call for action.
-Documentary filmmaking, however, is never just a ‘neutral’ registration of reality.
+But documentary filmmaking is never just a ‘neutral’ registration of reality.

-The Global Justice Cinema workshop challenges participant to critically watch, assess and discuss what these films communicate and how this is achieved.
-You will do this in a truly unique setting.
-For this workshop, the Asser Institute and VU Amsterdam annually join forces with human rights film festival Movies that Matter.
+The Global Justice Cinema workshop challenges you to critically watch, assess, and discuss what these films communicate and how this is achieved.
+For this workshop, the Asser Institute and VU Amsterdam join forces with human rights film festival Movies that Matter.

 The workshop is connected to the Camera Justitia programme on law and justice at the Movies that Matter Festival.